 -“Hmmmm...
 Al-Amaud...
 Where it is placed?”

 -“Somewhere...
 Somewhere in the Blackrock Mountains...
 I don’t know more...”

 The Wolf looked at the Caliph a few moments, before letting his paw rest on his flank.

 -“Yes, you said true...
 So, I shall follow this trail...”

-The Wolf then stepped forward, getting closer to the scared to death Caliph, who whimpered violently under the blank gaze of the Necromancer.
+The Wolf then stepped forward, getting closer to the afraid Caliph, who whimpered violently under the blank gaze of the Necromancer.

 -“Caliph, there is someone who wants to talk to you...”